lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 # this is a comment
 END   # comment at end of line
 ```
-Comments can be placed on any lines except on string related .data commands.
+Comments can be placed on any lines except on string related .data-ram commands.
 Specifically, comments cannot appear on (w)str lines and on lines within a
 long-(w)str command.